collab-project/videojs-record/README.md

 Installation
 ------------

-You can use [bower](http://bower.io) (`bower install videojs-record`) or [npm](https://www.npmjs.org) (`npm install videojs-record`) to install the plugin, or download and include `videojs.record.js` in your project.
+Use [bower](http://bower.io) (`bower install videojs-record`) or [npm](https://www.npmjs.org) (`npm install videojs-record`) to install the plugin or download and include the dependencies manually.

 The plugin has the following mandatory dependencies:

 - [Video.js](http://www.videojs.com) - HTML5 media player that provides the user interface.
-- [RecordRTC.js](http://recordrtc.org) - Provides support for audio/video recording.
+- [RecordRTC.js](http://recordrtc.org) - Adds support for audio/video recording.

-If you're going to record audio-only, you'll also need these dependencies:
+When recording audio-only, the following dependencies apply as well:

-- [wavesurfer.js](https://github.com/katspaugh/wavesurfer.js) - Adds navigable waveform for audio files.
-Also comes with a [microphone plugin](http://www.wavesurfer.fm/example/microphone) used for realtime visualization of the microphone.
+- [wavesurfer.js](https://github.com/katspaugh/wavesurfer.js) - Provides a navigable waveform for audio files.
+Comes with a [microphone plugin](http://www.wavesurfer.fm/example/microphone) used for realtime visualization of the microphone audio signal.
 - [videojs-wavesurfer](https://github.com/collab-project/videojs-wavesurfer) - Turns Video.js into an audio-player.

 Using the Plugin
 ----------------

 Whether you're going to record audio or video, or both, you'll always need video.js and recordrtc.js.
-Start by including these on your page:
+Start by including the following:

 ```html
 <link href="http://vjs.zencdn.net/4.11.3/video-js.css" rel="stylesheet">